gravins/covid19-drug-repurposing-with-DGNs/README.md

-# covid19-drug-repurposing-with-DGNs
+# Drug repurposing with Deep Graph Networks (with COVID-19 use case)
-Official code repository for " Deep Graph Networks for Drug Repurposing with Multi-Protein Targets"
+This repository provides a reference implementation of our paper ***Deep Graph Networks for Drug Repurposing with Multi-Protein Targets***.

+We will publish the code and data to replicate our results when the paper is accepted.